-The crystalline formations of the Birimian basement and the Volta Basin in northern Togo show more or less the markers of Eburnian fracturing (Affaton et al., 2000), which can be identified on the ground and on aerial images.
+The crystalline formations of the Birimian basement and the Volta Basin in northern Togo show the markers of Eburnian fracturing (Affaton et al., 2000), which can be identified on the ground and on aerial images.
 Thus, these formations offer an ideal setting for the circulation and storage of vital fluids (water).
 This study has enabled an assessment of the water potential of the area through the analysis of lineament parameters coupled with drilling data.
-Firstly, a lineament network map of the area was drawn up and an analysis of the network was carried out.
-From this analysis, three families of fractures were identified, namely those oriented NNE-SSW (N00° to N40°), known as the majority, then the medium fractures of direction N60° to N120° and finally the minority fractures oriented SSE-NNW (N120° to N180°) and (N40° to N60°) representing.
+First, a lineament network map of the area was drawn up and an analysis of the network was carried out.
+From this analysis, three families of fractures were identified, namely those oriented NNE-SSW (N00° to N40°), known as the majority, then the medium fractures of direction N60° to N110° and the minority fractures oriented SSE-NNW (N120° to N180°) representing.

-The correlations between borehole flow rates and lineament parameters have shown that parameters such as length and interconnectivity have an influence on borehole productivity, but are not the only determining factors that control productivity.
-Thus, other factors such as the lithological nature of the aquifers and the depths of water coming in could synchronously give an explanation of the productivity of the area and thus the hydrogeological potential of the area.
+The correlations between borehole flow rates and lineament parameters have shown that parameters such as length and interconnectivity have an influence on borehole productivity but are not the only determining factors that control productivity.
+Thus, other factors such as the lithological nature of the aquifers and the depths of wells could provide further explanation of the productivity of wells and thus the hydrogeological potential of the area.
 In order to make this study much more exhaustive and detailed for rational and sustainable planning and management, additional studies should be carried out, such as geophysics, which offers more interpretation of the basement environment.
 Also, hydrogeochemical and isotopic studies should be carried out in the area to gain a better insight into the chemical quality and isotopic signatures of these waters leading to rational and sustainable planning of the resource.